 Grief support service managers help the family and caregivers prepare for and come to terms with the loss of their loved one.
 They support both adults and children.

 Volunteers.
 Specially trained volunteers assist in a multitude of ways, including companionship, respite care, running errands and grief support to patients and families, as needed.

 - Private homes/apartments

 - Assisted living facilities

 - Our residential hospice facility

 Whether the home is a private residence, nursing home or other facility, we know how important it is for patients to remain in familiar surroundings.
 Arbor Hospice experts are skilled and experienced at bringing their services to patients wherever they call home.

-While many Arbor Hospice patients prefer to receive care in their homes, a time may come when this is no longer a viable option.
-In such cases, the Arbor Hospice team works with the patient and family to find the facility best suited for the patient to receive hospice care.
-For some, The Residence of Arbor Hospice may be the right choice.
+While most Arbor Hospice patients prefer to receive care in their homes, a time may come when pain or symptoms become too difficult to manage at home.
+In such cases, the Arbor Hospice team works with the patient and family to find additional support services or a facility best suited for the patient to receive hospice care.
+For some, The Residence of Arbor Hospice may be a good option.